vsajip/peewee-extra-fields/README.md

 PositiveBigIntegerField, PositiveDecimalField, PositiveFloatField, PositiveIntegerField, PositiveSmallIntegerField, SWIFTISOCodeField,USSocialSecurityNumberField, USZipCodeField, and more.
 Autogeneration of HTML5 Widgets for Fields.

 We want to be a hub for all custom Fields.
 If your created a Custom Peewee Field feel free to [Send Pull Requests!!!.](https://github.com/juancarlospaco/peewee-extra-fields/compare)
-I give Repo access to anyone who wants it and then to review their commits.
-So if you want to contribute just contact me.
+Open Repo access to anyone who want to contribute, just contact me.

 ![screenshot](https://source.unsplash.com/IClZBVw5W5A/800x400 "Illustrative Photo by https://unsplash.com/@toddquackenbush")